 A recent National Academies study (2015) reached the conclusion that there are not (yet) technological alternatives to bulk collection and analysis of civilian metadata.
 Differential privacy offers a way to maintain private data on a network, while providing targeted “provable assurances” to the protected subpopulation and using algorithms to investigated the targeted population.
 This type of solution can be used in trying to find patterns or indications of terrorists in a civilian population, find infected citizens within a larger healthy population, amongst other scenarios.

-In a Big Data and Privacy Report to the President in 2014, his Council of Advisors on Security and Technology stated, “Assurances about privacy are much more precarious.
+In a Big Data and Privacy Report to the President in 2014 (which is not longer online as of our September 2017 update of this article), his Council of Advisors on Security and Technology stated, “Assurances about privacy are much more precarious.
 Since not‐yet‐invented applications will have access to not‐yet‐imagined new sources of data, as well as to not‐yet‐discovered powerful algorithms, it’s much harder to provide, today, technological safeguards against a new route to violation of privacy tomorrow.
 Security deals with tomorrow’s threats against today’s platforms…But privacy deals with tomorrow’s threats against tomorrow’s platforms, since those “platforms” comprise not just hardware and software, but also new kinds of data and new algorithms.”

 The issue of data mining and privacy are particularly complex, essentially because the machine-learning and data-mining technologies posting the threats are oblivious to the consequences of exploitation or trespassing on personal privacy laws.
 Good policy is key in the long-term, as machine learning software evolves and data is accidentally stumbled upon or intentionally mined by analysts across industries.